gridai/grid-docs/docs/features/datastores/2_Using Datastores/4_attaching-datastores.md

 ![](/images/datastores/attach_datastore_to_session.gif)

-In Sessions datastores are mounted to /datastores.
-However, since juypyter notebooks use `/home/jovyan` as the default working directory we provide a symlink from `/home/jovyan/datastores` to `/datastores/` so you can access your datastore easily upon opening up a Session.
+In Sessions, datastores are mounted to `/datastores`.
+However, since Juypyter notebooks use `/home/jovyan` as the default working directory, we provide a symlink from `/home/jovyan/datastores` to `/datastores/` so you can access your datastore easily upon opening up a Session.